isomerpages/mse-sggreenplan/_key-focus-areas/0-vision.md

 We are the only country in the world to freeze the growth of the vehicle population.
 We are one of a few countries to have closed the water loop and to reuse every last drop of water repeatedly.
 We don&#39;t subsidise the use of fossil fuel, and we tax the emission of carbon.

 We will build upon what we have already done and launch a sustainable development movement for a better and greener future.
-This will strengthen ongoing efforts to implement our commitments under the [United Nation&#39;s 2030 Development Agenda](https://www.un.org/sustainabledevelopment/development-agenda/).
+This will strengthen ongoing efforts to implement our commitments under the [United Nation&#39;s 2030 Sustainable Development Agenda](https://www.un.org/sustainabledevelopment/development-agenda/).

 We have put together a ten-year plan called the **Singapore Green Plan 2030**.
 The Green Plan is a whole-of-nation sustainable development agenda, with firm action plans, touching on almost every dimension of our lives.